-In OpenShift Container Platform 4.15, you can configure the monitoring stack using the clustermonitoring-config or user-workload-monitoring-config ConfigMap objects.
+In OpenShift Container Platform 4.15, you can configure the monitoring stack using the cluster-monitoring-config or user-workload-monitoring-config ConfigMap objects.
 Config maps configure the Cluster Monitoring Operator (CMO), which in turn configures the components of the stack.

-- If you are configuring core OpenShift Container Platform monitoring components - You have access to the cluster as a user with the cluster-admin cluster role. - You have created the cluster-monitoring-config ConfigMap object. - If you are configuring components that monitor user-defined projects - You have access to the cluster as a user with the cluster-admin cluster role, or as a user with the user-workload-monitoring-config-edit role in the openshift-user-workloadmonitoring project. - You have created the user-workload-monitoring-config ConfigMap object. - You have installed the OpenShift CLI (oc).
+- If you are configuring core OpenShift Container Platform monitoring components - You have access to the cluster as a user with the cluster-admin cluster role. - You have created the cluster-monitoring-config ConfigMap object. - If you are configuring components that monitor user-defined projects - You have access to the cluster as a user with the cluster-admin cluster role, or as a user with the user-workload-monitoring-config-edit role in the openshift-user-workloadmonitoring project.

+- A cluster administrator has enabled monitoring for user-defined projects. - You have installed the OpenShift CLI (oc).

 - 1. Edit the ConfigMap object. - To configure core OpenShift Container Platform monitoring components - a.
-Edit the cluster-monitoring-config ConfigMap object in the openshift-monitoring project:

-\$ oc -n openshift-monitoring edit configmap cluster-monitoring-config b.
-Add your configuration under data/config.yaml as a key-value pair <component_name>: <component_configuration>:
+Edit the cluster-monitoring-config ConfigMap object in the openshift-monitoring project: - \$ oc -n openshift-monitoring edit configmap cluster-monitoring-config - b.
+Add your configuration under data/config.yaml as a key-value paircomponent\name>: <component\configuration>:

-apiVersion: v1 kind: ConfigMap metadata: name: cluster-monitoring-config namespace: openshift-monitoring data: config.yaml: | <component>: <configuration_for_the_component>
+'''

+apiVersion: v1

+kind: ConfigMap

+metadata:

+name: cluster-monitoring-config

+namespace: openshift-monitoring

+data:

+config.yaml: |

+<component>:

+<configuration_for_the_component>

+'''

-Substitute <component> and <configuration_for_the_component> accordingly.
+Substitute <component> and <configuration\for\the\component> accordingly.